Svakinn/SplitTowel/README.md

 Bundling:
 ---------
-Instead of using the .Net Web Optimization Framework, Hot Towel demonstrates, we now use open source bundler solution to bundle and minify CSS and JavaScripts when the web project is compiled.
+Instead of using the .Net Web Optimization Framework, Hot Towel demonstrates, we now use open source bundler solution to bundle and minify CSS and JavaScripts when the web project is compiled or manually by the programmer.
 *Note: the build folder for the bundle ("bundler") is not visible from the project solution explorer.
 It is just a folder that ships with the solution.*
 You can run the bundler on "Post Build" of the project by using the following command line:
 > call "$(ProjectDir)bundlebuild.cmd" "$(ProjectDir)"

 However it is better run the bundler manually when you need it.
-For that the VSS-External Tools are handy.
+For that the VS-External Tools are handy.
 Add the following command to the Studio by entering Tools->External Tools->Add:
 ![External Tools Setup](ExternalToolsSetup.png)